 6. Be a role-model

 Employees usually follow their managers when it comes to job quality and how complete and thorough they perform their jobs.
 If the manager does his/her job with high standards, then normally the employees will follow suit and if not, there can be no expectations from the employees.
+Then, there would be a chance to find team productivity.

 Moreover, the manager normally embodies the core values of a company for his employees.
 Every company should have a mission that it operates by and the values that it aligns itself with.
 And every manager, in order to be a good role model for his employees, needs to follow these missions and values.